egaidos/egaidos.github.io/_pages/about.md

   - /about.html
 ---

 I am an astronomer, planetary scientist, and geobiologist at the University of Hawai'i at Mānoa.
-I am a Professor in the Department of Earth Sciences as well as Cooperating Graduate Faculty in the Department of Oceanography and the Institute for Astronomy.
+I am a Professor in the Department of Earth Sciences and Cooperating Graduate Faculty in the Department of Oceanography and the Institute for Astronomy.
+I am also a Senior Associate at the <a href="https://astro.univie.ac.at/en/">Department of Astrophysics</a> at the University of Vienna.
 I study the formation and evolution of planets around other stars (exoplanets).
 I am particularly interested in Earth-size, rocky planets as astronomical objects, planetary bodies, potential analogs or counterparts to Earth in different eras in its history, and possible abodes for life.
 <br>
 <b>Useful links:</b>
 <br>